Fort Picolata

 Fort Picolata (Spanish: Fuerte Picolata) was an 18th-century Spanish fort on the east bank of the St. Johns River, about eighteen miles from St. Augustine (San Agustín), the capital of Spanish Florida (La Florida).
 Lying on the old trail to the Spanish province of Apalachee in western Florida, Fort Picolata and its sister outpost, Fort San Francisco de Pupo, controlled all traffic at the ferry crossing where the river narrows considerably.
 This natural pass was called "Salamatoto" by the Indians.
 The first defense works at the site, built soon after 1700 as an outpost of the military defensive network of St. Augustine, were little more than a sentry box surrounded by a palisade.

-The fort was later used by the U.S. Army during the Second Seminole War from 1835 to 1842.
+According to the archaeologist Carl D. Halbirt, fort Picolata and fort San Francisco de Pupo were "hexagonal wooden towers 16 ft. high and enclosed by a hexagram palisade", but they were "dilapidated" by 1737.
+Both forts were rebuilt somewhat more substantially in 1738 as 30-ft. high by 16-ft. square wooden towers with machicolation enclosed in an 8-ft. high palisade.
+They were destroyed in the War of Jenkins' Ear (1739–1744).
+Fort Picolata was rebuilt in 1755 as a coquina stone tower 2½ stories high and enclosed by a palisade.

 History

 Tensions had been growing between the Spanish and the British after James Moore, the governor of Carolina, invaded La Florida in 1704 and 1706.
 Fort Picolata, along with Fort Pupo on the opposite side of the St. Johns, was built in 1734 by order of Governor Francisco del Moral y Sánchez in anticipation of more attacks by the English and their Indian allies.

 When Gen. Oglethorpe, the governor of the British Province of Georgia, invaded Florida in late December 1739 and early January 1740 with his force of Scottish Highlanders and Indian allies, the Indians captured and burned Fort Picolata; Oglethorpe then laid siege to St. Augustine.
-The Spanish rebuilt the fort in 1755 using native coquina shell rock.
+The Spanish rebuilt the fort in 1755.
+Coquina stone for building the fortification was transported to the river crossing at Picolata, where the El Camino Real (The Royal Road) to the interior crossed the St. Johns River.
 There is no historical record that its sister fort, Fort San Francisco de Pupo, was ever rebuilt by the Spanish.

-In a letter to King Philip dated January 31, 1740 (O.S.)
-Governor Montiano wrote that forts Picalata [sic] and Pupo "were constructed solely for the purpose of defending and sheltering from the continual attacks of Indian allies of the English, the mails that go to and come from Apalachee."
+In a letter to the Spanish king Philip V dated January 31, 1740 (O.S.), Governor Montiano wrote that forts Picalata [sic] and Pupo "were constructed solely for the purpose of defending and sheltering from the continual attacks of Indian allies of the English, the mails that go to and come from Apalachee."
 When the British acquired Florida after the signing of the Treaty of Paris in 1763, they soon recognized the value of Fort Picolata as part of the defenses of St. Augustine, and continued to maintain a garrison there as the Spanish had done.
 Important congresses between British colonial officials and the Indians took place at Picolata in 1765 and 1767.